 Expansion and Growth

 The changes that have taken place in NCI over the past decade mirror those in the field of quality management generally.
 When NCI began, it was called “Core Indicators Project.”
 Over time, the collection and analysis of the data moved to the center of state quality management systems and the effort moved out of the realm of “project” into a more fully integrated and ongoing process.
 As the relevance of NCI to state quality management systems increased, so did the number of states.
-From a core of 7 states in 1997, 38 states, 22 sub-state agencies and Washington D.C. are now participating in 2013-14.
+From a core of 7 states in 1997, 46 states, 22 sub-state agencies and Washington D.C. are now members of NCI in 2018-19.

 Continuous Improvement of Data Gathering Methods